 3. Debrief evaluators

-Later, once your evaluators are selected, hold a brief meeting before the baseball tryout starts.
+Later, once evaluators are selected, they will hold a brief meeting before the baseball tryout starts.
 Evaluators should be educated on what they should be looking for at the drill station(s) they are assigned to.
 Therefore, take the time to explain the scoring system to evaluators.

 For instance, a perfect score (10) for throwing accuracy includes when a player can throw a pitch at the desired target.
 A perfect score (10) for throwing mechanics includes when a player demonstrates a relaxed grip on the ball, starts in a hip-width stance, and ensures that their thigh and shin (on the stride leg) form a 90-degree angle during wind-up.